-Ren Zelen checks to see if there's still any Spice left in the TV mini-series Children of Dune (2003) coming to Amazon Prime on Friday thanks to Signature Entertainment...
+Ren Zelen checks to see if there's still any Spice left in the TV mini-series Children of Dune (2003) out now on DVD and Blu-ray thanks to Signature Entertainment...

 Director: Greg Yaitanes

 Writers: John Harrison (from the books by Frank Herbert)

 Starring: Alec Newman, Julie Cox, James McAvoy, Susan Sarandon, Alice Krige, Steven Berkoff, Daniela Amavia, Ian McNeice, Jessica Brookes, Edward Atterton, Rik Young, P.H.
 Moriarty

 With anticipation high among sci-fi and movie fans for Denis Villeneuve’s upcoming film adaptation of Frank Herbert’s milestone sci-fi novel ‘Dune’, Signature Entertainment is releasing a 3-part TV miniseries of a sequel, Children of Dune, on Amazon Prime.
 This TV adaptation was written by John Harrison and is based on the second and third novels of Herbert’s ‘Dune Chronicles’- ‘Dune Messiah’ and ‘Children of Dune’, and is itself a follow up to a 2000 TV series of Dune, (which I admit, I have not seen).